Recent Blog Posts

 So, for products that are not Non-GMO Project Verified, how on earth do you decide what to buy?

 Before your next shopping trip, arm yourself with a bit of knowledge about what foods, beverages, and ingredients in our food system commonly contain GMOs.
-That does not mean you should avoid these foods – the list is too long and filled with nutritious foods to do that!
+Please don't avoid these foods – the list is too long and filled with nutritious foods to do that!
 There are non-GMO varieties of these foods out there – you just may have to look into their sourcing and production methods before putting them in your cart.

 To help you tackle the grocery store with non-GMO confidence, the Non-GMO Project has classified 8 crops as “high-risk” based on the commonness of their genetically modified varieties and their significant availability in the marketplace.
 These are foods for which, if you’re looking to buy them, you might need to do a little extra digging to determine if they’re genetically modified: